Buy Delta, Sell American

 First let's look at them operationally over the last 5 years.
 While Delta managed to grow Operating Income during that time, it has fallen for American:

 Now admittedly, the revenues and incomes were choppy 5 years ago, so it may have created an unusual disparity right at the start of that time frame due to American being at a relative high and Delta being at a relative low.
 But feel free to go and look at any time frame on your own.
-You basically have to go back beyond 8 years ago to find a time frame that American has done better at increasing their operating income.
+You basically have to go back beyond 8 years ago to find a time frame that American has done better at increasing its operating income.
 I mostly wanted to show Operating Income before showing that the disparity between the two is even larger when comparing Net Income:

 Now the reasoning for the even larger disparity is because interest expenses and taxes are the two main costs that make the difference between Operating Income and Net Income.
 The lower tax structure put in place a couple years ago helped both companies, so the difference between the two has mostly been interest expenses.
 Delta's annual interest expense has been cut nearly in half while American's has slowly grown over the last 5 years.
 I've shown this both in percentages and absolute amounts: